percona/pmm-doc/docs/quickstart/index.md

 === "MongoDB"

-    To connect a MongoDB database from the MongoDB CLI:
+    To connect a MongoDB database:
     { .power-number}

     1. Run the following command in `mongo` shell to create a role with the monitoring permissions: